dkr91/dotfiles/README.md

-# my-tools
+# dotfiles
-all the tools i use for work
+all the tools i use for work including their configs

 # CLI